Urban-Analytics-Technology-Platform/demoland-project/README.md

 **IN PROGRESS**

-To reproduce the stuff I do, the code is in `/python` and there atm the code is just in `data_prep.ipynb`.
+To reproduce the stuff I do, the code is in `/python` and there atm the code I am most working on is `accessib.ipynb`, I did some preliminary stuff (simple data handling) in `data_prep.ipynb`.

 (Some stuff is also in `/R`, but it's mainly first trials and not currently used in the analysis)